 How Much CBD Oil Does It Take To Relax A Cat?

-To begin with, start with the smallest recommended dose to assess tolerance.
+To begin with, start with the smallest recommended amount to assess tolerance.
 Monitor your cat, see how they react, and if everything is fine, and their anxiety symptoms are still prominent, you can consider increasing the amount.

 This method will prevent any adverse reactions.
-It also means you can find the lowest possible therapeutic dose, giving you more bang for your buck and giving you somewhere to go if you ever need to increase the amount.
+It also means you can find the lowest possible therapeutic amount, giving you more bang for your buck and giving you somewhere to go if you ever need to increase the amount.

 Will Pet CBD Oil Have the Same Effects as Catnip?